casangi/casadocs/markdown/global-task-list/task_conjugatevis.rst

 Description
    This task changes the sign of the phases in all visibility columns, thus creating the complex conjugate values.
 A complex number and its complex conjugate have equal real parts and imaginary parts that are equal in magnitude but opposite in sign.

    .. rubric:: Parameter descriptions
-         :name: parameter-descriptions

    .. rubric:: vis
-         :name: vis

    Name of input visibility file.
 For example: *vis='filename.ms'*

    .. rubric:: spwlist
-         :name: spwlist

    Selects spectral window(s).
 For example: *spw=[1,2]*.
 By default, all spws will be conjugated.

    .. rubric:: outputvis
-         :name: outputvis

    Name of output visibility file.
 Default:
    'conjugatedvis_filename.ms'

    .. rubric:: overwrite
-         :name: overwrite

    Overwrites the *outputvis* if it exists.
 Default=False